eLearning at the College

 What if my child has a problem with a device?

 As the student is likely to be the person most familiar with the device it is likely they will be able to work through most issues themselves.
 However, the school also has a team of highly skilled technical specialists that are available to provide help and advice should it be required.
 All devices will also be covered by a manufacturer’s warranty and in many cases, technical support from the place of purchase.
 Guides for connecting to resources will also be made available to students.
+Parents are advised to note the warranty conditions of the device and to consider insurance, which is available upon purchase in most instances, as the school and DE&T cannot accept responsibility for loss or damage to devices.

 Are there any limitations to the devices that I can chose?